Integrating Research Data into Official Statistics

 Once candidate data sources have been identified, the second phase addresses metadata harmonisation:

-Step 2.1: Extract existing metadata -- Retrieve available metadata from the research data source.
+Step 2.1: Extract existing metadata—Retrieve available metadata from the research data source.
 This may exist in ISO 19115 format (for geospatial data), Darwin Core format (for biodiversity observations), or NetCDF-CF format (for oceanographic model outputs).

-Step 2.2: Assess metadata completeness -- Compare existing metadata against the requirements for statistical use.
-The UN NQAF identifies essential metadata elements including: identification (title, abstract, keywords); temporal extent (reference period, temporal resolution, update frequency); spatial extent (geographic coverage, coordinate reference system); data quality (accuracy, completeness, consistency); lineage (data sources, processing steps); distribution (access constraints, usage licences); and contact information (data custodian, responsible party)[54].
+Full standard (long-term target for repeated and high-profile sources).
+The dataset is described by a fully-populated ISO 19115 record (for geospatial data) or Darwin Core record (for biodiversity data), including all of the elements identified by the UN NQAF Level D essential metadata list: identification (title, abstract, keywords); temporal extent (reference period, temporal resolution, update frequency); spatial extent (geographic coverage, coordinate reference system); data quality (accuracy, completeness, consistency); lineage (data sources, processing steps); distribution (access constraints, usage licences); and contact information (data custodian, responsible party)[52].

-Step 2.3: Fill metadata gaps -- Where research data lack statistical metadata elements, work with the data provider to document missing information.
+Step 2.3: Fill metadata gaps—Where research data lack statistical metadata elements, work with the data provider to document missing information.
 Priority gaps include: correspondence to statistical classifications (e.g., mapping research ecosystem types to IUCN GET categories), uncertainty quantification (confidence intervals, accuracy assessments), and update schedules (will data be available on a recurring basis to support time series accounts?).

-Step 2.4: Document provenance -- Create or enhance provenance documentation following the framework in Section 3.4.3.
+Step 2.4: Document provenance—Create or enhance provenance documentation following the framework in Section 3.4.3.
 For research data that have undergone multiple processing steps (e.g., satellite imagery processed to ocean colour products, acoustic survey data processed to biomass estimates), the provenance chain must be fully documented to support reproducibility.

 3.5.3 Phase 3: Quality assurance